libp2p/js-libp2p/doc/GETTING_STARTED.md

 }
 ```

-For more info on enablng ES modules in Node, see [this guide](https://nodejs.org/api/esm.html).
+For more info on enabling ES modules in Node, see [this guide](https://nodejs.org/api/esm.html).

 ### Basic setup